MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

   Throughout the lab exercises for this course, if you navigate to the Microsoft 365 admin center, make sure the slider in the upper right corner is set to **The new admin center**.
 If you can read **Try the new admin center**, select the slider and activate it.
 ‎‎
-‎‎  **IMPORTANT:** The instructions that are provided in the lab exercises for this course are based on the new Microsoft 365 admin center UI and not the classic UI.
+‎‎  **IMPORTANT:** The instructions that are provided in the lab exercise for this course are based on the new Microsoft 365 admin center UI and not the classic UI.

 ### **Exercise 1: Prepare Teams admin roles and licenses**